tetratelabs/wazero/site/content/languages/go.md

 limitations in both language features and library choices when developing your software.

-`GOARCH=wasm GOOS=js` has a custom ABI which supports a subset of features in the Go standard library.
+`GOOS=js GOARCH=wasm` has a custom ABI which supports a subset of features in the Go standard library.
 Notably, the host can implement time, crypto, file system and HTTP client functions.
 Even where implemented, certain operations will have no effect for reasons like ignoring HTTP request properties or fake